top of page

 30. How is salvation obtained?

 a.
-Obtained by taking communion.
+Salvation is obtained by taking communion.

-c.
-This is achieved by accepting the gift of God's grace.
+Salvation is achieved by accepting the gift of God's grace.

-Salvation is believing in Jesus the Savior and accepting God's gift of grace for the forgiveness of sins.
+It is believing in Jesus the Savior and accepting God's gift of grace for the forgiveness of sins.

 Humorous 1950s words and phrases: